Policing and Law Enforcement Investigation MSc

 Learning resources

 The Police Training and Simulation Facility, part of which is furbished as a police station, is used to simulate a wide range of crime scenes.
-This will enable Law and Policing students to work together in areas such as gathering and analysing evidence, including forensic evidence at crime scenes, as well as practicing interview techniques used by the police through role play, while also ensuring that the rights of suspects are upheld.
+This will enable students to work together in areas such as gathering and analysing evidence, including forensic evidence at crime scenes, as well as practicing interview techniques used by the police through role play, while also ensuring that the rights of suspects are upheld.

 Finance